Wednesday, July 8, 2026

 Virupaksha cave

-After that, I visited the Guhai Namasivaya temple (not exaclty sure whether it is Guhai Namasivaya cave), for which we need to climb down a bit from the Virupaksha cave.
+After that, I visited the shrine of Ayya Mouna Guru Siva Narayana Swamy, for which we need to climb down a bit from the Virupaksha cave.
+He lived on the hill for around 17 years, till 2005, subsiting on a cup of tea and a cup of milk.
 The person, manning the place, was asking the visitors to make donations using the QR code kept inside.
 I went inside, sat for some time, made a small donation and came out.
 Some books were kept in an adjacent room but I am not sure whether they were for sale.

 Entrance to Guhai Namasivaya temple